Chandelier (song): Composition

 "Chandelier" was written by Sia and Shatkin and was produced by Kurstin and Shatkin.
 It was described as an electropop ballad, featuring "soaring" synthesisers, "militant" drums, and hip hop beats with electronica, R&B, and reggae influences.
 The song features Sia's "jaw-dropping" vocal performance.
-The song is written in the key of B♭ minor and it follows the chord progression of Bbm–Gbmaj7–Ab–Fm in the verses, Gbmaj7–Bbm-Ab in the pre-chorus, and Gbmaj7–Ab–Db/F–Gbmaj7 in the chorus.
+The song is written in the key of B♭ minor and it follows the chord progression of B♭m–G♭maj7–A♭–Fm in the verses, G♭maj7–B♭m-A♭ in the pre-chorus, and G♭maj7–A♭–D♭/F–G♭maj7 in the chorus.
 The acoustic version is recorded in G minor.
 The song's BPM is 90.

 Lyrically, "Chandelier" has a sad theme talking about "the glitter and fatigue of a party girl's life".
 John Walker from MTV Buzzworthy opined that the song has a dark theme, "toeing the line between celebration and self-destruction as it becomes increasingly more blurred".
 The song's opening lyrics, "Party girls don't get hurt, can't feel anything ...
 I push it down", are sung over a reggae-influenced background.
 Walker noted that during the chorus, Sia sings, "I'm gonna swing from the chandelier, from the chandelier/ I'm gonna live like tomorrow doesn't exist, like it doesn't exist".
 A few critics, including Jeremy Gordon from Pitchfork Media, and Melinda Newman of HitFix, compared the song's musical style to works done by Rihanna.